Why Nations Fail: The Origins of Power, Prosperity and Poverty (2013) by D. Acemoglu and J.A. Robinson.

 The most interesting section of this concerns the predictive power of the theory – which is limited given the role of agency and contingency in said theory.
 However, the authors do predict that…

 America and Europe are likely to get even richer than countries in most of the rest of the world, because these are the most inclusive institutions (I’d beg to differ given Tory Policy).
-Nations that have undergone no signficant state centralisation such as Afghanistan, Somalia and Haiti are unlikely to witness any development.
-Some Latin American countries are set two grow – most noteably Brazil, Chile Mexico as are some African countries – Tanzania and Ethiopia for example.
+Nations that have undergone no significant state centralisation such as Afghanistan, Somalia and Haiti are unlikely to witness any development.
+Some Latin American countries are set two grow – most notably Brazil, Chile Mexico as are some African countries – Tanzania and Ethiopia for example.
 Growth will not be sustained in China.

 The irresistible charm of authoritarian growth…..